 Barnet Homes is an Arms-Length Management Organisation (ALMO) which is wholly owned by the London Borough of Barnet and is incorporated in England (04948659).
-The registered address is Barnet House, 1255 High Road, Whetstone, London, England, N20 0EJ.
+The registered address is 3rd Floor, 2 Bristol Avenue, London, NW9 4EW.

 It is a member of The Barnet Group Limited.
-The Barnet Group also includes Your Choice (Barnet) Limited, Open Door Limited (‘Opendoor Homes’), and Bumblebee Lettings Limited.
+The Barnet Group includes Barnet Homes Limited, Your Choice (Barnet) Limited, TBG Open Door Limited (‘Opendoor Homes’), Bumblebee Lettings Limited, and TBG Flex Limited.